m1010j/async-explorations-writeup/README.md

 ![Stacer async Chromium 30][stacer-async-chromium-30]

 Chromium uses _all_ 12 logical cores for `asyncFib`!
-There thus seems to be a fundamental difference between how SpiderMonkey, Firefox's JavaScript engine, and V8, Chromium's JavaScript engine, manage the event queue.
+There thus seems to be a fundamental difference between how Firefox and Chromium-based browsers handle asynchronicity.

 To be sure, `asyncFib` is still much slower in Chromium than `syncFib`.
 But by now I wasn't surprised by that, given the overhead associated with async functions.